Chapter 20. Endocrine System

 ② Type 2.
 Calcitonin (CT)

-○ Parathyroid gland senses blood calcium ion concentration and secretes calcitonin
+○ The thyroid gland senses the blood calcium ion concentration on its own and secretes calcitonin.

 ○ Functions **: Reduces blood Ca2+, PO42-